Deploy Infinispan for HA with the Infinispan Operator

 The transaction.mode: NON_XA ensures that the transaction is rolled back keeping the data consistent if this occurs.
 The setting backup.failurePolicy: FAIL is required in this case.
 It will throw an error that allows the transaction to be safely rolled back.
 When this occurs, Keycloak will attempt a retry.

 The transaction.locking: PESSIMISTIC is the only supported locking mode; OPTIMISTIC is not recommended due to its network costs.
-The same settings also prevent that one site it updated while the other site is unreachable.
+The same settings also prevent that one site is updated while the other site is unreachable.

 The backup.strategy: SYNC ensures the data is visible and stored in the other site when the Keycloak request is completed.